 All outlets shall have at least one (1) wet weather sample collected for analyzed for the following items: ammonia, chlorine, conductivity, salinity, E-coli, surfactants, and temperature.
 Sampling must occur during or after a storm event of sufficient quantity or intensity to produce stormwater discharge at the outlet.
 Sampling, if possible, should occur during periods when ground water levels are relatively high, March through June ideally.
 In 2021, the occurrence of wet weather sampling events was not sufficient to complete the sampling, mini drought conditions.
 The wet weather sampling will again begin in March 2022.
-It is hoped that enough wet weather sampling opportunities will be present to complete the task prior to June 2022
+A consultant was retained to complete this task in 2022.
+The Town was informed that not enough wet weather opportunities were available to complete this task.
+The result of the sampling that did occur are noted below.
+A consultant will be retained to complete wet weather outfall sampling in 2023.
+It is hoped that enough wet weather sampling opportunities will be present to complete the task prior to June 2023